Chapter 9: Pandas operations

 4. Descriptive Statistics and Summarization

-.describe() from Part 1 summarizes every numeric column with one call. .agg() goes a step further: it computes a chosen list of statistics for a chosen set of columns, in whatever combination you ask for.
+.describe() from Chapter 1 summarizes every numeric column with one call. .agg() goes a step further: it computes a chosen list of statistics for a chosen set of columns, in whatever combination you ask for.

 df[["midterm_score", "final_score", "project_score"]].describe()